lilarin/dou-scrape-and-analyse/README.md

 # Vacancies Scraper for dou.ua

-This tool scrapes and analysis vacancies from the [dou.ua](https://jobs.dou.ua/vacancies), allowing users to specify  domains and technologies to collect the desired information.
+This tool scrapes and analysis vacancies and technologies trends from the [dou.ua](https://jobs.dou.ua/vacancies), allowing users to specify  domains and technologies to collect the desired information.

 ## Features